GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 In addition to the [eligibility criteria](#eligibility) applied to origins and pages, further filtering is applied for segments within the data:

-Origins having more than 20% of their total traffic excluded due to ineligible combinations of dimensions are excluded entirely from the dataset.
+Origins or pages having more than 20% of their total traffic excluded due to ineligible combinations of dimensions are excluded entirely from the dataset.
-Pages having more than 20% of their total traffic excluded due to ineligible combinations of dimensions are excluded entirely from the dataset.

 Because the global-level dataset encompasses user experiences from all countries, combinations of dimensions that do not meet the popularity criteria at the country level may still be included at the global level, provided that there is sufficient popularity.